-Barriac and his colleagues developed their mapping function in 2004 for use with the PESQ algorithm for wideband signals even before the introduction of the ITU-T P.862.2 mapping function for wideband speech [21].
-Their function is given as follows and the plot shown in figure 1.
+Barriac and his colleagues developed a mapping function in 2004 for use with the PESQ algorithm for wideband signals even before the introduction of the mapping function in ITU-T P.862.2 [21].
+The function is given as equation (5) and the plot shown in figure 1.